turketwh/syllabi/semester/fall_2025/CSC301/calendar.md

 ### Practicals

 All practicals are due at 11:59pm on the due date.
-You have a total of 96 hours of "extra time" to use across all the practicals (if you use all 96 hours of "extra time" on the first practical, there is no extra time on the remaining practicals).
+You have a total of 96 hours of "no questions asked extra time" to use across all the practicals (if you use all 96 hours of "extra time" on the first practical, there is no extra time on the remaining practicals).

 | Date Released | Date Due | Event |
 | :--: | :--: | :--: |